LeChat76/Projet9OC/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

 ## How to use
-From the home page, create an account by clicking on the *Register* button.
+From the home page, create an account by clicking on the *Register* button
+(or use accounts already created - case sensitive, same password (Toto1234) : MrRobot (admin), cedric, cedric2, MrPinguin, KevinMitnick, Helene, McFly)
 Fill in the __username__, __password__ and __password verification__ (at least 8 characters, at least one uppercase letter and at least one number).

 <p>